SamuelKos/henxel/README.md

 (env) foo@bar:~/myproject/henxel$ python -m build
 ```

 And it will create the ref-package: dist/henxel-0.2.0.tar.gz

-Then create ref-env to some place that is not version-controlled like the parent-folder and install your ref-package
+3: install it with pip

-to it: First deactivate build-env if it still active:
+Create ref-env to some place that is not version-controlled like the parent-folder and install your ref-package to it.
+First deactivate build-env if it still active:

 ```console
 (env) foo@bar:~/myproject/henxel$ deactivate